The best hotels in Sentosa

 Skip Sentosa entirely if you are in Singapore for under 48 hours.
 The cable car, Universal Studios, and Resorts World casino are the only experiences not replicated on the mainland.
 Prioritize the Singapore Botanic Gardens, Gardens by the Bay, Chinatown, and Haji Lane instead.

-Sentosa's best neighborhoods
+Sentosa's best hotel regions

 Sentosa is a 5-square-kilometer island connected to Singapore's southern coast by a causeway and cable car.
 The island is divided into distinct zones: Resorts World with its casino and theme parks, the beach strip along the southern shore, and quieter residential areas on the western end.